-A Declaration of State of Local Emergency can only be made either by a CCRD or Heiltsuk Nation bylaw or resolution or by an order made by the board Chair or Chief and Council.
+A Declaration of State of Local Emergency can only be made either by a CCRD bylaw or resolution or by an order made by the board Chair.

 An order is the most common form of declaring a state of local emergency as often there is not adequate time to prepare a bylaw or resolution for the board to consider.